 Okay so now that you’ve got all of your supplies, it’s time to stain the wood.

 I just used some left over stain from another project (you can check out my staining tips from this post about our floating credenza).

 So stain it up and let your wood fully dry.

-Then get out that electric drill of yours.
+Then get out that power drill of yours.
 Okay, now I’m not gonna lie.
 At this point I was on a roll and I was all ready to finish this project and get it on the wall.
 However, I did run into a few troubles.
 Here are my tips so you can avoid any mistakes.

 Repeat 3 more times until all hose clamps are attached.

 To hang this bad boy, I just nailed in 2 picture hangers on the backside of the wood.

-I think this mason jar organizer would work great ANYWHERE!
+I am loving the way it turned out!
+It’s farmhouse chic to me, not to mention it stores all kinds of bathroom goodies.I think this mason jar organizer would work great just about anywhere.
 Maybe in your kitchen for knives, forks, and spoons?
-Perhaps in a craft room to hold colored pencils, scissors, and glue?
+Perhaps in a craft room to hold pencils, scissors, and glue?
 The possibilities really are endless.

 This same mason jar organizer could even add some serious freshness to your kitchen, patio or city balcony.
-Who’s cookin’?